winteragency/feathers-saml/README.md

 - The [SamlStrategy](#samlstrategy) is invoked, which
     - Gets the users profile
     - Finds or creates the user (entity) for that profile
-- The [AuthenticationService](https://docs.feathersjs.com/api/authentication/service.html) creates an access token for that entity
+- The [AuthenticationService](https://docs.feathersjs.com/api/authentication/service.html) creates an access token for that entity.
+The token payload will additionally include `nameId` and `sessionIndex` which are required later for logout.
 - Redirect to the `redirect` URL including the generated access token
 - The frontend (e.g. [authentication client](https://docs.feathersjs.com/api/authentication/client.html)) uses the returned access token to authenticate
-- The frontend can redirect the user to `/saml/logout` to trigger the SAML logout flow (Note: not yet functional)
+- The frontend can redirect the user to `/saml/logout?nameId=xxx&sessionIndex=xxx` to trigger the SAML logout flow, providing the `nameId` and `sessionIndex` from the access token payload

 ### SAML URLs